Look beyond the Average – Web Performance Metrics Best Practices

 Performance Metrics 101

 Missing out on personal time.
-Neglecting to take vacation.
+Neglecting to take a vacation.
 These are the consequences of Web performance issues, which tend to be time-consuming and can seem never-ending.

 The solution: Understanding performance metrics and the vital role they play in the success and stability of your Performance Metrics 150x150 Look beyond the Average Web Performance Metrics Best Practices Website and, ultimately, your business.
 This can be the difference between frequent late-night troubleshooting sessions and sipping on an ice-cold beverage while on vacation at a warm tropical destination.

 Performance metrics, which are often referred to as Key Performance Indicators (KPIs), are value-based measurements that analyze and provide insight into the strengths and weaknesses of your online services.
 Areas of interest, such as page load time, object load time, time-to-first-byte, 3rd party API performance and overall throughput, among others, are all great examples of KPIs.
 These measurements are imperative to know and fully understand when launching or maintaining an online service.
 They will provide an accurate depiction of the experience that potential customers will have when visiting your site(s), not only under typical user traffic but also during times of high load, such as during a holiday, sale or promotion.

 It’s important to identify the right KPIs for your site.
 What do you need to discover about your site performance?
 Based on expected end results, what do you need to improve?
 Truly valuable KPIs let you interpret such data accurately and easily, minimizing your analysis of how various measures inter-relate.
 This, of course, might be a daunting task for people who don’t work in this industry, which is why experts like the Professional Services Engineers at Neustar are here to help day in and day out.